Multi-View Hypercomplex Learning for Breast Cancer Screening: Quaternion and Hypercomplex Neural Networks

 \section{Quaternion and Hypercomplex Neural Networks}

-Quaternion and hypercomplex neural networks have their foundations in a hypercomplex number system $\bH$ equipped with its own algebra rules to regulate additions and multiplications.
-Hypercomplex numbers generalize a plethora of algebraic systems, including complex numbers $\bC$, quaternions $\bQ$ and octonions $\mathbb{O}$, among others.
+Hypercomplex neural networks have recently attracted considerable attention due to their applicability across diverse domains, including images \cite{grassucci2022hypercomplex, bojesomo2024deep}, speech \cite{singh2024ux, panagos2024visual}, physiological signals \cite{lopez2023hypercomplex, lopez2024hierarchical, basso2023efficient, lopez2024phemonet}, and medical data \cite{yang2024parameterized, sigillo2025generalizing}.
+Quaternion and hypercomplex neural networks are based on the hypercomplex number system $\bH$, which follows specific algebraic rules for addition and multiplication.
+Hypercomplex numbers generalize a plethora of algebraic systems, including complex numbers $\bC$, quaternions $\bQ$, and octonions $\mathbb{O}$, among others.
 A generic hypercomplex number is defined as

-whereby $h_0, \ldots, h_n$ are the real-valued coefficients and $\ii_i, \ldots, \ii_n$ the imaginary units.
-The first coefficient $h_0$ represents the real component, while the remaining ones compose the imaginary part.
-Therefore, the algebraic subsets of $\bH$ are identified by the number of imaginary units and by the algebraic rules that govern the interactions among them.
-For instance, a complex number has just one imaginary unit, while a quaternion has three imaginary units and the vector product in this domain is not commutative so the Hamilton product has been introduced to multiply two quaternions.
-Interestingly, a real number can be expressed through eq.~\eqref{eq:hyp_num} by setting $i=0$ and considering the real part only.
-Being hypercomplex algebras part of the Cayley-Dickson algebras, they always have a dimension equal to a power of $2$, therefore it is important to note that subset domains exist solely at pre-defined dimensions, i.e., $n=2,4,8,16, \ldots$ while no algebra rules have been discovered yet for other values.